 Challenge: Polachi’s database was difficult to update and confusing to navigate.

 Employees and clients alike struggled to use Polachi’s system.
 Not only was the system counterintuitive, but it also relied heavily on error-prone manual data entry.
 Plus, the software was not available in the cloud, which made it less accessible.
-Employees quickly got frustrated with how long it took to search for and update talent profiles.
+They quickly got frustrated with how long it took to search for and update talent profiles.

 The cloud-based system is fast and accessible.
 Thanks to the ability to add comments to each record, the team can check the progress of records at any time.
 It also minimizes manual data entry with the option to create or update profiles from resumes or online profiles.
 The intuitive interface also keeps clients happy, because they can get started without any training.